|[drawing: Adam Jońca]|

 |Shrapnell wz.1879-1915 ||40.59 kg (with a fuze)||0.45 kg black powder (270 25g-balls)|

-There were no special caissons used in Poland for heavy artillery; their ammunition was carried in horse wagons - there should be 28 wagons with 7 rounds each per a four-gun battery, which gives 7 wagons with 49 rounds per gun (approximately two calculated units of fire - 24).
+There were no special caissons used in Poland for heavy artillery; their ammunition was carried in horse wagons - there should be 28 wagons with 7 rounds each per a four-gun battery, which gives 7 wagons with 49 rounds per gun (approximately two calculated units of fire, which was 24).
 A special caisson for 12 rounds, which would allow to shorten artillery columns, was only undertrials before the war.

 |A cross-section of 155 mm wz.1917 howitzer from military manual.|